evansdoe/aims-za/ems/2024-25/_pages/projects.md

 > **"Best scientific illustration making use of the Sage `animate` or `@interact` features."**

-- **Submission Deadline**: Thursday, 21st November, by 21:00.
+- **Submission Deadline**: Wednesday, 20st November, by 21:00.
-- **Group Presentation**: Presentations will take place in class on Friday.
+- **Group Presentation**: Presentations will take place in class on Thursday.
 Every group member is required to participate in the presentation.
-Each group will have 8 minutes to present, followed by a 4-minute question and answer session.
+Each group will have 10 minutes to present, followed by a 5-minute question and answer session.

 The submitted work should showcase the students' original ideas.
 Each submission will be evaluated based on the following criteria: